Don't Put Up With Crap (If You Can Help It)

-At work, I refactored a huge section of code that made me cringe each time I worked on it.
+At work, I refactored a large section of code that made me cringe each time I touched it.
 I spoke to my boss and got out of a couple pointless meetings each week.

 When it was done, I felt relieved.
 Why had I put all this off, when it was so simple to remove?
 There was nothing to dread.
 Just like squishing a bug.

 Once you see crap in this light, it isn't hard to make changes.
 Here are some tips I found helpful:

 Question Everything - Every time something annoys you, make a conscious effort to decide if it's within your control.
 You don't have to fix it in that moment.
 Just acknowledge the fact that you are choosing to put up with this torment.
 This avoids letting it merge into your life.

 Start Small - Even toilets have trouble disposing of large poo at times.
 Build momentum by starting with something small, like getting rid of your socks that have holes in them or meeting up a friend at Starbucks to clear some air between you two.
 Once you remove crap from your life, you'll get excited about the possibility of removing more.